guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ```

 Now you should have a secrets.yaml file that (optionally) contains your wake token.
-Do not worry if you skipped manually capturing a wake token, you can quickly sniff the token usihg the ESP32 board.
-Sniffing is much easier than manual capture and editing of hex numbers.
+If you skipped manually capturing a wake token, you will later sniff the token usihg the ESP32 board.
+Sniffing is easier than manual capture and editing of hex numbers.

-The helper script refuses to overwrite an existing `secrets.yaml`.
+The above script refuses to overwrite an existing `secrets.yaml`.
 CAUTION: Do not commit your `secrets.yaml` or a personalised firmware binary to GitHub.
 Both contain device credentials, and the binary also embeds your wake token.

 ## 5\.
 Build and Flash Firmware for Your Choice of IR Remote